 Who can attend?
 Who runs it?
 What do we vote on?

 Anyone who is eligible to vote in WGSD school board elections is eligible to vote at the WGSD Annual Meeting.
-After introductions by Dawn Bleimehl, WGSD School Board President, there will be a report on school performance from Sloan Allen, Director of Curriculum and Student growth.
-Following this report the electors (those eligible to vote) will select a person from the community to “chair” the remaining portions of the meeting.
+After introductions by Dawn Bleimehl, WGSD School Board President, the electors (those eligible to vote) will select a person from the community to “chair” the remaining portions of the meeting.
 Once a meeting chair has been selected, the electors will review the meeting minutes from the previous year.

-The main event at the annual meeting comes next, where we will view a budget presentation from Ed Brzinski, WGSD Superintendent.
+The main event at the annual meeting comes next, where we will view a budget presentation and a General Presentation of Tax Related Issues from Ed Brzinski, WGSD Superintendent.
 After the presentation, residents will be able to ask questions about the school budget.
 Typical action items are as follows:

 - Approve the school budget and adopt the school district tax levy

 - Establish the salaries of school board members

 - Set the date for the next annual meeting

 - WGSD School Board Committee of the Whole recommends NO Increase in School Tax Levy for 2017-18: At the October 2017 Committee of the Whole meeting Ed Brzinski, WGSD District Administrator, shared four proposed budget options for 2017-18.
 The committee recommended, based on current information, a budget option that has NO increase in the school tax levy.
 This will likely be the fourth straight year for the Waterford Graded School District with either a tax levy freeze or slight decrease.